pinfinity/pinfinity_co/website/_content/page.md

 	<div class="section boxb">
 		<h3 class="header light">We make iBooks for free so you can focus on what matters.</h3>
 		<p class="content">
-		We founded Pinfinity on the principal of paying it forward.
+		We founded Pinfinity on the principle of paying it forward.
 Access to information leads to knowledge, and knowledge empowers.
 That is what drives us forward in everything we do.
 		</p>